-The area is likely to be inflamed and swollen, so ice and compression will help to reduce this and provide pain relief.
+The area is likely to be inflamed and swollen after childbirth so ice and compression will help to reduce this and provide pain relief.
 A good idea is asking the nursing staff to put some of your maternity pads in the freezer.
 Put the pad inside a supportive pair of underpants to provide some comfortable compression.

-Ice is in particularly important intermittently in the first 48 hours after birth, but you can continue to use it when you go home if it helps.
+Ice is in particularly important intermittently in the first 48 hours after birth, but you can continue to use it when you go home if it helps you.

 Once you are able, you can also wear a compression garment, such as SRC recovery shorts to provide your pelvic floor and abdominal muscles support.

 4. Pain Relief